trezzuri/erpnext-docs/docs/en/accounts/quickbooks-migrator.md

 ## Tax

-For every QuickBooks Tax Rate an ERPNext account will be created.
+For every QuickBooks Tax Rate an SOMA account will be created.

 ## Custom Fields